Guidance for women and advocates in New York State.

 The law prohibits employers from paying you less because of your sex or gender.
 This type of treatment is a form of sex discrimination.
 Your employer is also prohibited from punishing you for discussing or disclosing rates of pay with your colleagues, and, depending on where you work, an employer may be prohibited from asking about or relying on your prior salary to set your new salary.

 You have the right to be paid for your work.
 It is illegal for your employer to steal your wages, pay you below the state minimum wage, or force you to work for no wages.

-It is unlawful for a lender or financial institution o deny you a loan or financing ba ed on your sex or gender.
-Resources are available to help you find a job; imp ove your finances; sta t a business; and obtain education, language, and skills trainings to get a job, including jobs in higher paying fields
+It is unlawful for a lender or financial institution to deny you a loan or financing based on your sex or gender.
+Resources are available to help you find a job; improve your finances; start a business; and obtain education, language, and skills trainings to get a job, including jobs in higher paying fields

 You have the right to a safe workplace free from hazards that could cause you serious harm and free from coercive working conditions.
 Depending on your circumstances, you may also be entitled to certain fair work practices such as breaks, days of rest, sick time, leave, and fair scheduling.